okkevaneck/prospr/docs/source/index.rst

 See the :doc:`installation` and :doc:`quickstart` pages for an easy introduction to the basics of Prospr.
 There are also the :doc:`api` where all functionality of Prospr is explained in-depth per module.
+It is recommended to first take a look at the :doc:`quickstart` before consulting the :doc:`api`.

 .. toctree::
    :maxdepth: 2